 If your laundry room is dull, dark and drab, brighten it up with paint.
 Many laundry room spaces serve as utility rooms and aren’t exactly a space where you would want to spend time.
 But that can all change with a fresh coat of paint.
 According to Painting Windsor If you are painting over dark walls, use a white paint primer before you add your color.
 This method will give you the best coverage.
 Color experts say to use a crisp, bright white on the ceiling and trim.
 Then paint the walls gray, one of the hottest colors in home design right now.

 Soft, light gray walls can add a touch of brightness to a room without windows or much natural light.
-If your laundry room does not have any windows — as many do not — add a mirror to the space to simulate natural light.
+If your laundry room does not have any windows — as many do not — add a mirror to the space to simulate natural light as per the experts from murale design.
 A cool gray paired with a clean white will give your laundry room a cleaner, brighter, fresher feel.

 A laundry room located in the basement or dark corner of the home can feel unwelcoming.
 Instead of leaving your laundry space as-is when selling, consider adding a cozy touch to the space with paint.
 Any saturated color can work well in a dark space.